jlesage/docker-filebot/DOCKERHUB.md

 This is a Docker container for [FileBot](https://www.filebot.net).

-The GUI of the application is accessed through a modern web browser (no installation or configuration needed on the client side) or via any VNC client.
+The graphical user interface (GUI) of the application can be accessed through a modern web browser, requiring no installation or configuration on the client

 ---